 ~ Starhawk

-VWC Covid Policy And Protocols
+VWC 2026 Public Health/Covid Policy And Protocols

 Harm Reduction Before Arrival: Campers are strongly encouraged to take additional harm reduction measures in the week leading up to camp.
 This will both help reduce the risk of you getting covid (so you can come to camp!!) and also reduce the risk of you coming to camp with covid, but before you have tested positive or symptoms have appeared (covid can take several days to incubate, and tests are not 100% accurate).
 As much as possible, in the week before camp, please: